prakraot/emp-portal/README.md

 **Use Case #3.3 : Get all the employee details in ascending order by last name**
 - Http GET  http://localhost:8080/api/employee/all?sort=lastName </br>

+**Validations**
+- Field validations are performed through javax.validation f/w on EmployeeDto bean
+- Validation messages are picked from messages.properties